 - Sealaska Heritage Institute

-If you enjoyed your time in our community and you would like to give back, supporting any of these organizations (among many others) goes a long way to keeping Ketchikan an amazing place to live.
+If you enjoyed your time in our community and you would like to give back, donating to any of these organizations (among many others) goes a long way to keeping Ketchikan an amazing place to live.
 We appreciate your consideration!

 Be it guest-direct (like promoting safe and respectful wildlife viewing or providing recycling receptacles on board our vessels) or behind-the-scenes (like employee education, investing in environmentally-friendly vessel upgrades, and growing vendor relationships with other local Alaskan companies), we love our Alaskan wilderness and proudly support an environmental ethic which will preserve our state for generations to come.